 "The results of coagulation panel testing will be normal in dogs with von Willebrand's disease."

 Next, a coagulation panel (including the prothrombin time and activated partial thromboplastin time) may be evaluated to rule out reductions in other clotting factors as a cause of excessive hemorrhaging.
 Such coagulation panel testing requires a single blood sample that is sent to a veterinary referral laboratory.
 The results of coagulation panel testing will be normal in dogs with von Willebrand's disease.

 Dogs with a history of unexplained episodes of bleeding that have normal platelet numbers and a normal coagulation (clotting) profile are candidates for specific von Willebrand's factor testing.

-Immunoassays (enzyme-linked immunosorbent assay and rocket immunoelectrophoresis) can be used to determine the amount of von Willebrand's factor in a blood sample.
+Immunoassays (enzyme-linked immunosorbent assay ELISA) can be used to determine the concentration of von Willebrand's factor in a blood sample.
 Immunoassays are performed at a veterinary referral laboratory using specific proteins called antibodies to capture or bind the von Willebrand's factor for measurement.
 Von Willebrand's disease is most commonly diagnosed by immunoassay.

 Genetic testing for the von Willebrand's gene in certain breeds of dogs is available at highly specialized referral laboratories and is typically reserved to screen dogs being used for breeding stock.